THE GREEN PLANET AR EXPERIENCE

 In November of 2021 Factory 42 agreed a deal with the Crown Estate and EE for the iconic 55 Regent St at Piccadilly Circus to be used as the venue for the public trials of the experience.
 The space, previously a Virgin Megastore and before that Tower Records, is a Grade I listed building but was a disused concrete shell.
 In just three months the Factory 42 led team of builders and set designers completed a construction project to build a ‘white box’ space including new toilets, walls and fire safety systems, before bringing in set builders and a real life rainforest to create a meditative green wonderland off Regent Street.
 The Crown Estate manages the seabed and half the foreshore around England, Wales and Northern Ireland, playing a fundamental role in the sustainable development of this important national asset.
-Their partnership with Factory 42 forms part of a number of recent sustainability focussed pop-ups on Regent Street, which The Crown have also supported.
+Their partnership with Factory 42 forms part of a number of recent sustainability focussed pop-ups on Regent Street, which The Crown Estate has also supported.

-In this free experience, a mobile device acted as a dynamic window into the wonderful world of plants.
+In this free experience a mobile device acted as a dynamic window into the wonderful world of plants.
 Led by a 3D hologram of Sir David Attenborough, created using volumetric capture technology, visitors could engage with plant life on their timescale and from their perspective.

 As Sir David explains: “You’ll see that plants can be as aggressive, competitive and dramatic as any living thing on the planet - and how they form intriguing relationships with animals.
 And you’ll discover why plants are so vital for the future of our planet.
 Your device is a window into a secret world.”